sm52/sm52/README.md

 -->

 - I'm currently working on a project identifying Loss of Function Mutations in HS Rats
-- For some info on this take a look at the lof repository but beware it is far from updated and looking nice 😬
+- For some info on this take a look at the lof repository but beware it is far from updated 😬
 - I am interested in learning algorithmic techniques for computer science, computational biology, machine learning in bioinformatics, and more!